rob10campbell/PRoPS-colloids_setup/01-MacOS-Setup.md

 ## Package Manager

-You will also need to install a package manager, like [Homebrew](https://brew.sh/)
+You will also need to install a package manager, like [Homebrew](https://brew.sh/).
+You can install Homebrew with
 ```bash
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 This script (copied from the Homebrew [website](https://brew.sh/)) explains what it will do and then pauses before installing.

-Some simple Homebrew commands are<br>
+Some simple Homebrew commands are:<br>
 Update Homebrew
 ```bash
 $ brew update